-The 658 WIFI is a high definition dash camera with integrated GPS and WIFI.
-The WIFI bit is quite important, as it means you can connect the camera to your smartphone – via the free MiVue app – and then send the video recording to your insurance company and/or the police in the event of an accident.
+The 658 WIFI is a high definition dash camera with integrated GPS and WiFi.
+The WiFi bit is quite important, as it means you can connect the camera to your smartphone – via the free MiVue app – and then send the video recording to your insurance company and/or the police in the event of an accident.
 What’s more, with in-built GPS, the camera will pinpoint your route, speed and type of impact.

 What’s it like?

 A little bit fiddly to start with as you cannot attach the power lead without first removing the rear-plastic cover.
-Our test camera's cover was very reluctant to come off - in fact, it had to be prised off with a screwdrive.
+Our test camera's cover was very reluctant to come off - in fact, it had to be prised off with a screwdriver.
 We were very close to sending it back as we assumed the cover was faulty and jammed shut, but once it had been removed once it became much easier.

-Once up and running, the 658 WIFI redeemed itself with simple installation and use.
+Once up and running, the 658 WiFi redeemed itself with simple installation and use.
 The 2.7-inch screen is bright and easy to read, while the car mount fits without hassle.
 The camera automatically activates when you switch on the vehicle's ignition and records all aspects of your journey onto an SD card.
-It then automatically overwrites the data when the card is full, but it can save clips permanantly when prompted by either you or the inbuilt G-sensor.
+It then automatically overwrites the data when the card is full, but it can save clips permanently when prompted by either you or the inbuilt G-sensor.

 The automatic impact sensor is a handy feature as it will prevent you from forgetting to preserve important footage in the event of an accident.
 The integrated three-axis sensor records the G-force and also shows the direction and force of the impact.
-You can also use the dash camera to take photos and then save to your smartphone via the WIFI.
+You can also use the dash camera to take photos and then save to your smartphone via the WiFi.

 As well as recording your journeys, the camera displays your vehicle's speed and warns about any oncoming safety cameras.
 The device also has a parking mode, with the camera capable of recording permanently when the vehicle is stationary.
 However, this fuction requires an optional Smartbox accessory to provide enough power for long term use without draining the car’s battery.